olivierh59500/misc/README.md

 misc
 ====

-A repository of miscellaneous scripts and configuration files I have personally created.
+A repository of miscellaneous scripts and configuration files I have personally created for productional and developmental use.